heg31/six-nations-food/content/posts/2020-10-23-haggis-khinkali.md

 ### The food

-It was just a friendly warm-up match between Scotland and Georgia, but it was momentous nonetheless; it heralded the return of international rugby to the northern hemisphere after a 7 month hiaitus, and the return of bonkers fusion cookery to our kitchen.
+Just a friendly warm-up match between Scotland and Georgia, but momentous nonetheless, heralding the return of international rugby to the northern hemisphere after a 7 month hiaitus, and the return of bonkers fusion cookery to our kitchen.

 Georgians, it turns out, enjoy a type of dumpling called khinkali.
 They're not too dissimilar to the [Russian pelmeni](/posts/2019-10-09-haggis-pelmeni/) we had made before.
 Although the two nations may have a different take on the specifics of the meat filling, we of course had our own ideas, and opted to fill them with haggis.

 We took the dough recipe and method from [here](https://www.theworldwasherefirst.com/khinkali-recipe/), with a bit of assistance on folding technique from [this helpful video](https://www.instagram.com/p/BYqLXV0hHtw/?hl=en).
 The filling was haggis.
 Literally just haggis.
-McSween's of course.
+[Macsween](https://www.macsween.co.uk/) of course.

 The folding was a bit trickier than the pelmeni!
 So the results were not quite as pleasingly neat as we'd managed before, although probably not too bad for a first attempt at a fiddly technique.